MSU will meet UCA for weekend series at Brown-Stroud Field in Natchitoches

 Bears First Pitch Set for Feb.
 8

-One of the most successful baseball coaches in Missouri Valley Conference history, Keith Guttin began his MSU head coaching career in 1983, and has spent the past 31 seasons building the Bears into one of the top programs in the country.
-Under Guttin, the Bears have won 61 percent of their games, averaging over 34 victories a year and racking up eight 40-win seasons.
+One of the most successful baseball coaches in Missouri Valley Conference history, Keith Guttin began his MSU head coaching career in 1983, and has spent the past 32 seasons building the Bears into one of the top programs in the country.
+Under Guttin, the Bears have won 61 percent of their games, averaging nearly 34 victories a year and racking up eight 40-win seasons.

-Guttin, who entered the 2012 season 15th among active Division I head coaches in career victories, has been a part of the MSU baseball program as a player, assistant coach and head coach for 36 of the program's 50 years.
+Guttin, who enters the 2015 season 13th among active Division I head coaches in career victories, has been a part of the MSU baseball program as a player, assistant coach and head coach for 37 of the program's 51 years.
 He took the helm of Bears baseball at the start of the 1983 season, coinciding with the move of Missouri State athletics to Division I status.
 He inherited the reins of the program from its only previous head baseball coach, former Missouri State Director of Athletics Bill Rowe.
-Guttin ultimately helped stretch MSU's string of consecutive winning seasons to 32 in a row; easily the longest of any Missouri State athletics team.
-The Bears have finished in the top half of the conference race in all but four of the last 40 seasons.
+Guttin ultimately helped stretch MSU's string of consecutive winning seasons to 32 in a row, easily the longest of any Missouri State athletics team.
+His 1,089 career wins are the most recorded by any head coach in the 107-year history of Missouri State athletics, and the Bears have finished in the top half of the conference race in all but three of his 32 seasons.

-During Guttin's tenure, 110 Bears have signed professional contracts, including four first-round draft picks and 13 players who advanced to the Major Leagues.
-Additionally, MSU has won 11 regular-season or conference tournament championships and made eight Division I NCAA Tournament appearances, including seven in the last 18 years.
-In 2003, Guttin led the Bears to the NCAA Division I College World Series for the first time in school history and has been a conference Coach of the Year 10 times.
-He was selected the American Baseball Coaches Association Division I Midwest Region Coach of the Year in 1997 and again in 2003.
+During Guttin's tenure, 109 Bears have signed professional contracts, including four first-round draft picks and 14 players who have advanced to the Major Leagues.
+Additionally, MSU has won 11 regular-season or conference tournament championships and made eight Division I NCAA Tournament appearances, including seven in the last 19 years.
+In 2003, Guttin led the Bears to the NCAA Division I College World Series for the first time in school history, marking the only trip to Omaha by a Division I team from the state of Missouri since 1965.
+He has been a conference coach of the year 10 times and was selected the American Baseball Coaches Association Division I Midwest Region Coach of the Year in 1997 and again in 2003.

-Last spring, Guttin guided the Bears to their third consecutive 30-win campaign, despite losing two weekend starting pitchers to injuries and having to replace three-fourths of MSU's infield from its 2012 NCAA Regional-qualifying club.
-The 31-23 season represented the 25th time in Guttin's 31 years the Bears logged at least 30 victories.
+In 2013, Guttin guided the Bears to their third consecutive 30-win campaign, despite losing two weekend starting pitchers to injuries and having to replace three-fourths of MSU's infield from its 2012 NCAA Regional-qualifying club.
+The 31-23 season represented the 25th time the Bears have logged at least 30 victories under Guttin.
 Furthermore, MSU set a school record team fielding percentage (.972) in 2013 and recorded the third-lowest club ERA (3.12) in the five-decade history of the program.

 Early in MSU's breakthrough 2012 season, Guttin became the 46th Division I baseball coach and the third Valley bench boss to reach the 1,000 career-win mark with the Bears' 3-2 victory over Northwestern State on March 3.

 After narrowly missing out on NCAA Tournament bids in three of the previous four seasons, Guttin guided a veteran-laden 2012 MSU squad to a 40-22 season that culminated in the Bears' first trip to the postseason since 2003.
-Along the way, MSU set numerous program records, including an all-time best team earned run average (2.57), thanks in large part to sophomore right-hander Nick Petree, who became the program's first national player of the year after posting a Division I-low ERA of 1.01.
+Along the way, MSU set numerous program records, including an all-time best team earned run average (2.57), thanks in large part to pitcher Nick Petree, who became the program's first Louisville Slugger National Player of the Year (Collegiate Baseball) after posting a Division I-low ERA of 1.01.

 Missouri State returned to the top of The Valley in 2009, finishing the league schedule with a 17-5 record after sweeping Creighton and Indiana State in the final two weeks of the season.
 Both CU and ISU entered its series with MSU atop the MVC standings.